Gravina in Puglia: Culture

 Gravina in Puglia is famous for one of the oldest fairs in Europe: the Saint George's Fair has been held each April since 1294.

 Gravina's cuisine, one of Apulia's most traditional ones, is based on three typical agricultural products found within the surrounding region of Apulia, namely wheat, olive oil and wine.
 The local cuisine is also enriched by the wide variety of fruit and vegetables produced locally.

 The town is also known for a particular cheese, named "Pallone di Gravina".

 Gravina DOC

-The commune of Gravina in Puglia produces a white Denominazione di origine controllata (DOC) Italian wine that can be made in a still or sparkling Spumante style.
+The commune of Gravina in Puglia produces a white denominazione di origine controllata (DOC) Italian wine that can be made in a still or sparkling Spumante style.
 While the still Gravina wine is almost always dry, the sparkling Gravina wine can be made in both a dry secco and slightly sweet amabile style.
 All grapes destined for DOC wine production need to be harvested to a yield no greater than 15 tonnes/ha.
-The wine is made primarily (40-65%) from Malvasia del Chianti, Greco di Tufo and Bianco d'Alessano with the last two grape varieties collectively permitted to make up between 35-60% of the blend.
+The wine is made primarily (40-65%) from Malvasia del Chianti, Greco di Tufo and Bianco d'Alessano with the last two grape varieties collectively permitted to make up between 35 and 60% of the blend.
 Bombino bianco, Trebbiano Toscano and Verdeca are also permitted up to a maximum of 10%.
 The finished wine must attain a minimum alcohol level of 11% in order to be labelled with the Gravina DOC designation.